Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Introduction

-We adopt a two-layer perspective in which a decentralized negotiation mechanism aligns self-interested behavior toward consensus, while additional oversight provides system-level performance control.
-We build on the \textit{trading auction for consensus} (\texttt{TACo})~\cite{taco}, an auction-based mechanism that enables noncooperative agents to reach agreement through the exchange of secondary assets such as monetary tokens or emission credits. \texttt{TACo} is particularly suitable as a negotiation mechanism because it relies solely on broadcast communication and requires no disclosure of private valuations of the traded assets.
+We adopt a two-layer perspective in which a decentralized negotiation mechanism aligns self-interested behavior toward consensus, while \fix{a regulatory oversight layer provides system-level performance control when autonomous negotiation alone is insufficient}.
+We build on the trading auction for consensus (\texttt{TACo}) \cite{taco}, an auction-based mechanism that enables \fix{self-interested} agents to reach agreement through the exchange of secondary assets such as monetary tokens or emission credits. \texttt{TACo} is particularly suitable as a negotiation mechanism because it relies solely on broadcast communication and requires no \fix{direct} disclosure of private valuations of the traded assets.
 Despite these advantages, \texttt{TACo} alone does not directly optimize system-level objectives.
 We therefore introduce an oversight mechanism that performs two functions: (i) it adaptively adjusts a coordination level between agents based on observed trading behavior, and (ii) it separately influences the trading process through a taxation-like intervention.
-Together, the oversight mechanism guides the negotiation toward more efficient and fair outcomes while regulating the convergence rate.
+Together, the oversight mechanism \fix{guides candidate generation without replacing decentralized negotiation with centralized assignment, steering} the negotiation toward more efficient and fair outcomes while regulating the convergence rate.

-The contributions of this work are threefold. (i) We propose an \textit{iterative negotiation and oversight framework} that integrates decentralized negotiation with system-level oversight, enabling noncooperative consensus while actively managing system-level performance. (ii) We provide theoretical guarantees, proving finite-time termination and deriving explicit bounds that connect the taxation parameter to system-level optimality and convergence speed.
-These results highlight the framework's applicability to decentralized and safety-critical multi-agent coordination problems. (iii) We evaluate the framework using a case study based on the \textit{collaborative trajectory options program}~\cite{faa_ac90115,li2017ctop,cruciol2015ctop}, demonstrating improvements in efficiency and fairness while respecting the agents' self-interested decisions.
+The contributions of this work are threefold. (i) We propose an iterative negotiation and oversight framework that integrates decentralized negotiation with \fix{limited regulatory oversight}, enabling \fix{consensus among self-interested agents while actively managing system-level performance}. (ii) We provide theoretical guarantees, proving finite-time termination and deriving explicit bounds that connect the taxation parameter to system-level optimality and convergence speed.
+These results highlight the framework’s applicability to \fix{regulated decentralized coordination problems in safety-critical domains}. (iii) We evaluate the framework using a case study based on the collaborative trajectory options program \cite{faa_ac90115, li2017ctop, cruciol2015ctop}, demonstrating improvements in efficiency and fairness while \fix{preserving decentralized negotiation among self-interested agents}.